vaadin/flow-components/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Repository issue
+name: Issue
-about: An issue related to the vaadin-flow-components repository
+about: An issue related to the Java API of a Vaadin component
 title: ''
 labels: ''
 assignees: ''

 ---

-This repository's issue tracker is reserved mainly for issues related to the monorepo automation.
-If you want to report a Vaadin component related issue, please use one of the component repositories, such as
+This repository's issue tracker is reserved mainly for issues related to the Java API of Vaadin components.
+If an issue can be reproduced with just the web component (without Vaadin Flow involved) it should be reported in the https://github.com/vaadin/web-components monorepo.
-- https://github.com/vaadin/vaadin-grid (for Grid related issues)
-- https://github.com/vaadin/vaadin-text-field (Text Field, Text Area, Email Field...)
-- https://github.com/vaadin/vaadin-ordered-layout (Vertical/Horizontal Layout, Scroller)
-...